emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Decades of research show that becoming fluent in a new language requires **comprehensible input**, not the rote memorization and drills you'll find in most textbooks.

 The good news is that learning a language via comprehensible input is far more fun and far less boring than using traditional methods.
 And better yet — learning via input works great for busy or chaotic people who can't make dedicated time to study.
-All you need to make it work is a pair of headphones and something to play audio.

 I'm a _huge_ fan of comprehensible input and it's the core of how I learn languages today.
-I would never have been able to [teach myself German to C1 level](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) without it.
+I would never have been able to [teach myself German to C1 level](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) and score nearly perfect on the Goethe B2 German exam without it.

 But what exactly _is_ comprehensible input?